It's really a pleasure and honor to be a sponsor of this great event, and I can

 We have three engines on that, and I'm really looking forward to the first

-launch of the Ares program a few years after we retire the shuttle.
+launch of the Ares program a few years after we retire the Shuttle.
 That's got

-our J-2 engine, which started on the Saturn V, five on the second stage and one
+started on the Saturn V, five on

-on the third, a newer version of that on the Ares upper stage, and Rocketdyne
+version of that on the Ares upper stage,

-products on the Ares V lay in the next decades.
+and Rocketdyne products on the Ares V lay in the next decades.

 It's a really exciting time.
 Larry referred to the people who worked on